 [The ready-to-drink coffee market is forecast to show 67 percent sales growth from 2017-2022, according to Mintel.
 It also said the ready-to-drink coffee market is the fastest growing segment within the retail coffee market.

 "The ready-to-drink coffee market is growing at a very, very strong rate and one of the fastest growing non-alcoholic beverages in general," Bryant told CNBC.

 The ready-to-drink market is certainly a strong competitor to kind of traditional coffee shops because these drinks have become more premium, more specialized and come in a variety of flavors as well," said Caleb Bryant, senior foodservice analyst at Mintel.
 "And generally they might be less expensive than something you get at a coffee shop.]

-When it comes to how coffee drinkers go about prioritizing what's important, we found this infographic by My Coffee Pro quite interesting:
+When it comes to how coffee drinkers go about prioritizing what's important, I found this infographic by My Coffee Pro quite interesting:

 It's clear to see that people find convenience, location proximity, and good quality product the most important factors of their coffee decisions.

 Since the brick-and-mortar growth rates are currently low, you should jump on the opportunity to make it known that you serve exactly what the masses are looking for.
 Market your business creatively and get your full menu online to inspire more in-store visits.